-As of June 30, 2024, the Compensation Committee of the Board of Directors approved the grant of (i) inducement stock options (the "Inducement Option Grants") to purchase a total of 294,751 shares of Imunon common stock and (ii) inducement restricted stock awards (the "Inducement Stock Grants") totaling 91,350 shares of Imunon common stock.
-Each Inducement Option Grant has a weighted exercise price of \$ 1.59 per share.
+As of June 30, 2024 September 30, 2024, the Compensation Committee of the Board of Directors approved the grant of (i) inducement stock options (the "Inducement Option Grants") to purchase a total of 294,751 shares of Imunon common stock and (ii) inducement restricted stock awards (the "Inducement Stock Grants") totaling 91,350 shares of Imunon common stock.
+Each Inducement Option Grant has a weighted exercise price of \$1.59 per share.
 Each Inducement Option Grant vests over three years, with one-third vesting on the one-year anniversary of the employee's first day of employment with the Company and one-third vesting on the second and third anniversaries thereafter, subject to the new employee's continued service relationship with the Company on each such date.
 Each Inducement Option Grant has a ten-year term and is subject to the terms and conditions of the applicable stock option agreement.
-Each of Inducement Stock Grant vested on the one-year anniversary of the employee's first day of employment with the Company is subject to the new employee's continued service relationship with the Company through such date and is subject to the terms and conditions of the applicable restricted
+Each of Inducement Stock Grant vested on the one-year anniversary of the employee's first day of employment with the Company is subject to the new employee's continued service relationship with the Company through such date and is subject to the terms and conditions of the applicable restricted stock agreement.

-As of June 30, 2024, there was a total of 1,975,073 shares of Imunon common stock reserved for issuance under the 2018 Plan, which was comprised of 1,196,053 shares of Imunon common stock subject to equity awards previously granted under the 2018 Plan and the Company's 2007 Stock Incentive Plan and 779,020 shares of Imunon common stock available for future issuance under the 2018 Plan.
-As of June 30, 2024, there was a total of 146,417 shares of Imunon common stock subject to outstanding inducement awards.
+As of June 30, 2024 September 30, 2024, there was a total of 1,975,073 shares of Imunon common stock reserved for issuance under the 2018 Plan, which was comprised of 1,196,053 1,535,272 shares of Imunon common stock subject to equity awards previously granted under the 2018 Plan and the Company's 2007 Stock Incentive Plan and 779,020 439,801 shares of Imunon common stock available for future issuance under the 2018 Plan.
+As of June 30, 2024 September 30, 2024, there was a total of 146,417 22,167 shares of Imunon common stock subject to outstanding inducement awards.

-Total compensation cost related to stock options and restricted stock awards amounted to approximately \$ 0.1 million and \$0.5 million for the six-month periods ended June 30, 2024 and 2023, respectively.
-Of these amounts, approximately \$0.1 million for the six-month periods ended June 30, 2024 and 2023 was charged to research and development, and \$17,000 reversal and \$0.4 million were charged to general and administrative expenses during the six-month periods ended June 30, 2024 and 2023, respectively.
+Total compensation cost related to stock options and restricted stock awards amounted to approximately \$0.1 0.4 million and \$0.5 0.6 million for the six-month nine-month periods ended June 30, 2024 September 30, 2024 and 2023, respectively.
+Of these amounts, approximately \$0.1 0.2 million for the six-month nine-month periods ended June 30, 2024 September 30, 2024 and 2023 was charged to research and development, and \$17,000 0.2 reversal million and \$0.4 million were charged to general and administrative expenses during the six-month nine-month periods ended June 30, 2024 September 30, 2024 and 2023, respectively.

-A summary of stock option awards and restricted stock grants, inclusive of awards granted under the 2018 Stock Plan and Inducement Option Grants for the six-month periods ended June 30, 2024 is presented below.
+A summary of stock option awards and restricted stock grants, inclusive of awards granted under the 2018 Stock Plan and Inducement Option Grants for the six-month nine-month periods ended June 30, 2024 September 30, 2024 is presented below.